Break the hold of skincare nasties

 Continue this journey of exploration and learn about the ingredients that you should look for in your next skincare cart.

 Here’s to educating yourself and knowing what’s best for your skin!

-Tip: Checkout these resources to deep dive into your skincare labels, get to know them more!
+Tip: Check out these resources to deep dive into your skincare labels, and get to know them more!

-INCI Decoder: Offers detailed descriptions of product labels, makes ingredient reading a breeze.
-Apart from covering almost every skincare ingredient on the planet INCI Decoder also has a solid coverage over products so that you can easily lookup products which you are using or wish to use.
+· INCI Decoder: Offers detailed descriptions of product labels, making ingredient reading a breeze.
+Apart from covering almost every skincare ingredient on the planet INCI Decoder also has a solid coverage over products so that you can easily look up products that you are using or wish to use.
 A powerful tool for skincare fanatics! -Visit Site

-EWG’s Skin Deep: Like INCI Decoder Skin Deep is a database of detailed information about skincare ingredients.
-EWG also provides insights into origin or class of most ingredients.
-They grade ingredients as per popular research, helps in identifying the risks associated with certain nasties. -Visit Site
+· EWG’s Skin Deep: Like INCI Decoder Skin Deep is a database of detailed information about skincare ingredients.
+EWG also provides insights into the origin or class of most ingredients.
+They grade ingredients as per popular research, which helps in identifying the risks associated with certain nasties. -Visit Site

-Wikipedia: The good ol’ Wikipedia is useful in providing an overview of many ingredients.
-Although it lacks in communicating implications and the source of info may not be always solid, but a little wiki search never harmed anyone, right?
+· Wikipedia: The good ol’ Wikipedia is useful in providing an overview of many ingredients.
+Although it lacks communication implications and the source of info may not be always solid, a little wiki search never harmed anyone, right?